marcoparenzan/DotNetInteractive/Src/DemoWebAPI/README.md

 # WebAPI Notebook Demo
-Running a notebook inside a WebAPI
+Running a notebook inside a WebAPI.
+You use a notebook to handle a get request.